 5. African Brazilians, Salvador de Bahia, Brazil

-As a result the city of Salvador has very different cultural feel compared to most other cities in Brazil.
+As a result, the city of Salvador has a very different cultural feel compared to most other cities in Brazil.
 The Carnival in Salvador is considering to be possibly the largest party staged on the planet.

-The city and its African heritage have had a number of contributions to wold culture including the dance of Capoeira.
-The colonial district of Pelourinho, within the old city of Salvador is one of the best preserved colonial districts within South America.
+The city and its African heritage have had a number of contributions to world culture including the dance of Capoeira.
+The colonial district of Pelourinho, within the old city of Salvador, is one of the best-preserved colonial districts within South America.